BBC-Data-Unit/Festivals_2022/README.md

-# Festivals_2022
-We revisit the issue of gender imbalance at major UK festivals

-In May 2022 we revisited the UK festival scene to look at the [gender imbalance among headline performers.](https://www.bbc.co.uk/news/newsbeat-61512053)
+# Music festivals: Only 13% of UK headliners in 2022 are female

 ![festival_headliners_gender__640-nc](https://user-images.githubusercontent.com/61186777/170726852-943052db-bdad-4f9a-be71-1e5151ab5b2a.png)

+In May 2022 we [reported](https://www.bbc.co.uk/news/newsbeat-61512053) on the gender imbalance among headline performers at UK music festivals.

-When we first carried out the research in 2017, the Shared Data Unit found 80% of the bill-topping acts at major festivals between the mid-1980s and that year had been male.
+When the BBC first carried out similar research in 2017, it found 80% of the bill-topping acts at major festivals between the mid-1980s and that year had been male.

-In 2022 we teamed up with Radio 1's Newsbeat and wanted to take a slightly different approach - focussing not just on the top ten festivals in the UK, but the top 50.
+In 2022 we teamed up with Radio 1's Newsbeat and took a slightly-different approach - focussing not just on the top ten festivals in the UK, but the top 50.

 The findings showed that little had changed despite a series of major campaigns to improve the split of main stage performers at the summer events.